top of page

 SALE TO KRAFT CHEESE COMPANY

 The P.E.
 Sharpless Company sold its entire stock to Kraft Cheese Company of Chicago, Illinois, in 1924.
 Pennock's son, Caspar Sharpless, remained general manager of the P.E.
 Sharpless Company after the sale.
-At this time, cream cheese was only made commercially by five companies in the United States: Phenix, Kraft, F.X.
+At this time, cream cheese was commercially produced by only five companies in the United States: Phenix, Kraft, F.X.
 Baumert, Blue Label Cream Cheese Company, and the P.E.
 Sharpless Company.
-Kraft then obtained the three patents issued to the P.E.
-Sharpless Company about their cream cheese manufacturing process.
 Kraft's purpose in buying the P.E.
-Sharpless Company was to acquire distributing facilities in the Philadelphia area.
+Sharpless Company was to acquire distribution facilities in the Philadelphia area.
 Kraft continued to buy cream cheese companies, merging with the Phenix company in February of 1928.
 Kraft registered the "Philadelphia Brand" trademark for its cream cheese product on June 18, 1941.

 Excerpt from Kraft Foods Co v.
 Comm'r Internal Revenue, 1954 / Article from The Chester Times (Chester, PA) on 8 January 1926 /